Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 1 1 100 ₽

-Selection of spectacle correction of vision (when undergoing a comprehensive examination)
+Selection of spectacle vision correction (during a comprehensive examination)

 1 650 ₽

-Selection of spectacle correction of vision (with cycloplegia during a comprehensive examination)
+Selection of spectacle vision correction (with cycloplegia during a comprehensive examination)

 Code: A23.26.001.003